Freyja-moth/bevy_html_lite/README.md

 ### Implemented stuff
 Currently the only implemented tags are `<i>` and `<b>`.
 You can still use other tags (which is useful for colors), they simply won't have any special effects (for now).
-The only attribute available at the moment is color.

 ### Things yet to do
 For the time being you can't load parse from a file due to the way the macro works.